kishore-researcher/Kishore-researcher/README.md

 - **Artificial Intelligence & Society** – AI’s impact on labor, capitalism, and decentralization
 - **Quantum Computing** – Quantum algorithms, optimization, and simulation
 - **Political Economy of Technology** – How digital systems reshape global power
 - **Ethics & Future Studies** – Responsible and sustainable technological development
+- **Low-level-mastery** - How computer saw the program and memory

 ---